kekavc24/kekavc24/README.md

 - 👋 Hi, I’m @kekavc24
-- 👀 I’m interested in HTML,CSS and yessss!!!!; JAVASCRIPT..
-I LOVE JAVASCRIPT with a tasty sprinkle of Dart
+- 👀 I’m interested in HTML, CSS, JavaScJavascript and Dart.
-- 💞️ I’m looking to collaborate on anything really.
+- 💞️ Hit me up to collaborate on a project.

 <!---
 kekavc24/kekavc24 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.